rocket-pool/RPIPs/RPIPs/rpip-remove_retro_cap.md

 awarding grants and bounties were discussed in a forum post and in the Grants thread on the Discord Governance channel.
 Based on that previous work, we would like to suggest an outline for a Grants and Bounties Management Committee (hereafter GMC), including guiding principles and governance.
 Please see RPIP-10 for governance details that apply to all Management Committees.

+The GMC was created in RPIP-15.\
-This RPIP supercedes RPIP-15, with changes to the committee size (enlarged to 9), the frequency of award rounds (from every-other-month to quarterly), and the removal of the requirement that a majority of the committee be made up of non-team, non-oDAO members.
+RPIP-18 superceded RPIP-15, with changes to the committee size (enlarged to 9), the frequency of award rounds (from every-other-month to quarterly), and the removal of the requirement that a majority of the committee be made up of non-team, non-oDAO members.\
+This RPIP supercedes RPIP-18: it removes the 50% retrospective award cap, adds a GMC administrator, and reworks the awards process to a rolling process instead of a quarterly one.

 ## Motivation
 The Rocket Pool community has always strongly contributed to developing a Rocket Pool ecosystem.